Turbidity: Measurement

 The propensity of particles to scatter a light beam focused on them is now considered a more meaningful measure of turbidity in water.
 Turbidity measured this way uses an instrument called a nephelometer with the detector set up to the side of the light beam.
 More light reaches the detector if there are many small particles scattering the source beam than if there are few.
 The units of turbidity from a calibrated nephelometer can be either NTU or FTU, depending on the standard method used.
 To some extent, how much light reflects for a given amount of particulates is dependent upon properties of the particles like their shape, color, and reflectivity.
 For this reason (and the reason that heavier particles settle quickly and do not contribute to a turbidity reading), a correlation between turbidity and total suspended solids (TSS) is somewhat unusual for each location or situation.

 Turbidity in lakes, reservoirs, channels, and the ocean can be measured using a Secchi disk.
 This black and white disk is lowered into the water until it can no longer be seen; the depth (Secchi depth) is then recorded as a measure of the transparency of the water (inversely related to turbidity).
 The Secchi disk has the advantages of integrating turbidity over depth (where variable turbidity layers are present), being quick and easy to use, and inexpensive.
 It can provide a rough indication of the depth of the euphotic zone with a 3-fold division of the Secchi depth, however this cannot be used in shallow waters where the disk can still be seen on the bottom.

+Cameras and computer vision have also been used to measured turbidity.
+Such monitoring can make use of machine learning to identify problems in sewage.

 An additional device, which may help measuring turbidity in shallow waters is the turbidity tube.
 The turbidity tube condenses water in a graded tube which allows determination of turbidity based on a contrast disk in its bottom, being analogous to the Secchi disk.